 Hypocrisy

+"The FDA advisers — a group of mostly glasses-wearing eye doctors — recommended that the agency make more clear the warnings it already provides for would-be Lasik patients...
 That's a big reason why Weiss, the glasses-wearing ophthalmologist, won't get Lasik even though she offers it to her patients.
-"I can read without my glasses and . . . operate without my glasses, and I love that," she said.
-"The second aspect is I would not tolerate any risk for myself. . . .
-Does that mean Lasik is good or not good?
-It means Lasik is good but not for everyone."
+"I can read without my glasses and ... operate without my glasses, and I love that," she said.
+"The second aspect is I would not tolerate any risk for myself."
+Source: USAToday 4/24/2008

 Shameful scare tactics